featgunna/Conditional-Testing-Python/README.md

 to be used in testing, test_file.py is a sample test file and the file tests_missing.py provides the tests missing from test_file.py to reach 100% conditional coverage.

+The code supports the usage of several testing files in one run, returning the combined conditional coverage of all tests encountered in all provided testing files.
+Multiple testing files should be separated by spaces in the command line call.

 ## Report example

 <img src="images/report_example.png" width="600"/>